SAP SuccessFactors Connector

 Register OAuth2 Client Application

-- Log into your SAP SuccessFactors instance as an administrator
+- Log into the SAP SuccessFactors instance as an administrator

 - Navigate to Admin Center > API Center > OAuth Configuration for OData